aamirsmohsin/RedditBot/README.md

 #### Project

-This RedditBot posts once daily on a chosen subreddit.
-In the body of the post, a random motivational quote from the .csv file is submitted.
+This RedditBot posts each monring on a chosen subreddit.
+In the body of the post, a random motivational quote from the .csv file is submitted to help the user start the day.

 #### Hosting